kyoto-framework/kyoto/.web/docs/core-features.md

 </html>
 ```

-Now you can use rendering function
+Now you can use the rendering function

 ```go
 func ExampleHandler(rw http.ResponseWriter, r *http.Request) {